What to Watch Verdict

 'Foundation' continues to raise intriguing questions, and even if the answers seem far-off, the show's suspense is effective.

-- - The storyline revolving around Brother Day continues to become sadder and more tragic in effective ways
+The storyline revolving around Brother Day continues to become sadder and more tragic

-- - Leah Harvey's performance as Salvor Hardin is a solid, centering aspect of the episode
+Leah Harvey's performance as Salvor Hardin is solid and centering

-- - The fight between Terminus and Anacreon hits an effective boiling point
+The fight between Terminus and Anacreon hits boiling point

 What exactly is going on in Foundation?
-There are a lot of more particular questions that could be asked, such as what’s inside the mysterious hovering Vault on Terminus or how the storylines of characters like our narrator Gaal Dornick or Brothers Dawn, Day and Dusk will connect to those of the Warden of Terminus.
-But the true, core question is simpler and more encompassing: what is going on in this show?
+There are a lot more specific questions that could be asked, such as what’s inside the mysterious Vault on Terminus or how do the storylines of our narrator Gaal Dornick or Brothers Dawn, Day and Dusk connect to those of the Warden of Terminus?
+But the core question is simpler and more encompassing: what is going on in this show?

-I’ve noted before in these reviews that I am not a reader of the Isaac Asimov book series that inspired this Apple TV Plus sci-fi show, and it’s been a truly strange thing to see, throughout the season, a number of people on social media say that a) they have read the books and b) they are just as clueless about what’s going on here.
+I’ve noted before in these reviews that I am not a reader of the Isaac Asimov book series that inspired this Apple TV Plus sci-fi show, but it’s been interesting to see how many people say that even though they have read the books they are just as clueless about what’s going on here.

 On one hand, it’s admirable that Foundation and its creators don’t feel so wedded to the Asimov source material that they have to follow everything to the letter.
-On the other, that general sense of being unmoored from the events of this show leads to a larger concern, which is that it’s hard to know if the writers of this show have a firm enough grip on the story they’re trying to wrestle into a televisual format.
-Even this season’s penultimate episode, “The First Crisis,” isn’t completely able to walk the line between delivering compelling climactic sequences with character arcs that seem truly logical or even mildly earned.
+On the other, that general sense of being unmoored from the events of this show leads to a larger concern, which is that it’s hard to know if the writers of this show have a firm enough grip on the story.
+Even this season’s penultimate episode, “The First Crisis,” isn’t completely able to walk the line between delivering compelling climactic sequences with character arcs that seem truly logical.

-Unlike recent episodes, “The First Crisis” has just two areas of focus.
-In the first, we follow Salvor Hardin (Leah Harvey) as she moves from the recently jumped Imperial ship Invictus back to her home planet of Terminus; and in the second, we follow Brother Dawn (Cassian Bilton) as he attempts to pursue his romantic longing of Azura (Amy Tyger) by escaping the palace.
+“The First Crisis” has just two areas of focus.
+In the first, we follow Salvor Hardin (Leah Harvey) as she moves from the recently jumped Imperial ship Invictus back to her home planet of Terminus and in the second, we follow Brother Dawn (Cassian Bilton) as he attempts to pursue his romance with Azura (Amy Tyger) by escaping the palace.
 In both situations, it’s perhaps accurate to say that our leading characters’ expectations aren’t matched by the reality of what they find, but there seems to be little thematic similarity between these journeys.
-Both are quite momentous (and the episode ends with another impressive and baffling little cliffhanger), but the same feeling from other episodes — that this show is essentially telling different anthological short stories spread out over multiple installments — is hard to shake.
+Both are momentous (and the episode ends with another impressive and baffling cliffhanger), but the same feeling from other episodes — that this show is essentially telling completely different anthological short stories spread out over multiple installments — is hard to shake.

 Let’s talk about Brother Dawn’s adventures outside of the palace first.
 His desire to be with Azura seems to be lining up pretty perfectly.
 She’s walked him through her daily commute, through the path that he’ll need to take to leave the palace and even how he’ll be able to walk through the world outside the palace without being detected thanks to the nanobots in his blood.
 But when Brother Dusk (Terrence Mann) approaches him, Brother Dawn becomes suspicious.
-Specifically, Brother Dusk reveals that he has painted in the exploits of Brother Dawn’s first big hunt in the palace into the massive mural he’s tended to; in doing so, he makes clear to Brother Dawn that he understands the younger Cleon clone was hunting far more successfully than he let on.
-In short, Dusk makes clear to Dawn that he knows the younger clone is keeping things far too close to the chest.
+Specifically, Brother Dusk reveals that he has painted the exploits of Brother Dawn’s first big hunt in the palace into the massive mural he’s tended to.
+In doing so, he makes clear to Brother Dawn that he understands the younger Cleon clone hunted far more successfully than he'd let on.
+In short, Dusk makes clear to Dawn that he knows the younger clone is keeping secrets.

-Dawn is heartbroken enough to realize Azura used him; the other Dawn reveals that his genetic imperfections are unique because they were manipulated into him at birth, and that the new clone would be a true double agent by genetically fooling Brothers Day (Lee Pace) and Dusk.
+Dawn is heartbroken enough to realize Azura used him.
+The other Dawn reveals that his genetic imperfections are unique because they were manipulated into him at birth and that the new clone would be a true double agent able to genetically fool Brothers Day (Lee Pace) and Dusk.

-The meat of the episode focuses on Salvor, who we first see as a child learning about the history of humanity from her father (Clarke Peters, once more).
-Her dad tells her that there are conflicting explanations as to the origin of humanity — “Some say they even came from a planet called Earth”, he says without looking at the screen and winking — and that past behaviors typically predict future ones unless people can break their own cycle.
+The main part of the episode focuses on Salvor, who we first see as a child learning about the history of humanity from her father (Clarke Peters).
+Her dad tells her that there are conflicting explanations as to the origin of humanity — “Some say they even came from a planet called Earth”, he says (without looking at the screen and winking) — and that past behaviors typically predict future ones unless people can break their own cycle.

 When Salvor arrives on Terminus, she’s horrified to find seemingly dead bodies of both her fellow people and the other Anacreons.
 But Salvor is unwilling to let things go that quickly — she sees the mysterious floating Vault and confronts it.
 As she does, she recognizes a few more of the Terminus near the Vault, including her mother.
-And it’s here that we once more revisit an inexplicable power of Salvor’s, as she goes into a trance state and is seemingly able to envision herself in the shoes of Gaal Dornick (Lou Llobell), primarily as we saw Gaal in the premiere episode.
+And it’s here that we once more revisit an inexplicable power of Salvor’s, as she goes into a trance state and is able to envision herself in the shoes of Gaal Dornick (Lou Llobell) in the premiere episode.
 That means we see her briefly talking to Hari Seldon (Jared Harris) about how she solved the impossible math problem, and with the strange cubed device that, in Salvor’s hands, is able to unlock the Vault.
-Yes, really.
-Salvor will soon implore others to use logic over emotion, but this almost seems the inverse of that.

-The upshot is, Salvor unlocks the Vault and in so doing, essentially unlocks the lives of the Anacreons and her fellow Terminus people and wakes them back up.
-Good timing too, as Hugo and the Thespins land on the surface with the captured Anacreons roughly a couple minutes before Phara herself arrives in an attempt to destroy the people of Terminus for good.
+With that, Salvor unlocks the Vault and in so doing, unlocks the lives of the Anacreons and her fellow Terminus people and wakes them back up.
+Good timing too, as Hugo and the Thespins land on the surface with the captured Anacreons roughly a couple of minutes before Phara herself arrives in an attempt to destroy the people of Terminus for good.
 Salvor pleads her case — specifically, she thinks that the Anacreons, Thespins and Terminusites (Termians?
 Let’s workshop that one, writers) should band together instead of fight amongst each other.
 Everyone except Phara seems fine with this, but she’s got plenty of big guns and decides to fire at the Vault when even her fellow Anacreons tell her to lay down her arms.
-It’s of no use, though; when Salvor sees that Phara will be blind to reason, she whips out her bow and arrow and shoots Phara straight in the throat.
+It’s of no use though.
+When Salvor realizes that Phara is blind to reason, she whips out her bow and arrow and shoots Phara straight in the throat.

 If that wasn’t an action-packed enough finale, there’s one more twist: the opened Vault reveals that there is something else inside.
-Well, more like someone: it’s none other than Hari Seldon, looking all the more serene and pleased to see everyone from three different groups in front of him.
-“We might just pull this thing off,” he says like the cat who captured the mouse.
+Well, more like someone: it’s none other than Hari Seldon, looking serene and pleased to see everyone.
+“We might just pull this thing off,” he says like the cat who got the cream.

 And it is here that I once more ask: ... what thing?
 It’s arguably quite telling that Gaal, who we don’t see aside from the brief flashback via Salvor, mentions in her narration that history is the most powerful weapon of all and that this is her history, meaning she can add and subtract whoever and whatever she wants.

 But again.
 What is going on in Foundation?
 There’s just one episode left this season, and even the promise of a second season is muddy because it’s still very unclear what is going on here.
 This show remains one of the most visually impressive things on television.
 It’s a high-budget show that shows off that budget each week.
 A fine cast, too.
 But the story continues to be a strange, untamable beast.
 It’s hard to imagine the finale bringing that much clarity to things.
-But maybe there’s another trick up the show’s sleeve.
+But maybe, just maybe, there’s a trick up the show’s sleeve.